Our History

 Present

-After a short break, the group was relaunched as the Memory Studies Group at the New School (MSG) in February 2020.
-On March 4th, 2020, the just reconstituted group organized the meeting and conversation with editors and authors of the volume Museums and Sites of Persuasion: Politics, Memory, and Human Rights ed. by Joyce Apsel and Amy Sodaro (Routledge, 2019).
-The book launch featured both founders and new members of the group.
+After a short break, the network was relaunched as the Memory Studies Network at the New School (MSG) in February 2020.
+On March 4th, 2020, the just reconstituted network organized the meeting and conversation with editors and authors of the volume Museums and Sites of Persuasion: Politics, Memory, and Human Rights ed. by Joyce Apsel and Amy Sodaro (Routledge, 2019).
+The book launch featured both founders and new members of the network.